-This is the 2nd time I have worked with Coach Ray in the build up to an Ironman.
-Previously, I purchased a 12 week plan after Ironmaori half, and was able to take 40 mins off my full distance time.
-Wanting to take my training to the next level, and really test my ability, I joined Qwik-Kiwi April 2019 for an 11 month build up to Ironman New Zealand 2020.
+This is the 2nd time I have worked with Coach Ray in the build-up to an Ironman.
+Previously, I purchased a 12-week plan after Ironmaori half and was able to take 40 mins off my full distance time.
+Wanting to take my training to the next level, and really test my ability, I joined Qwik-Kiwi in April 2019 for an 11-month build to Ironman New Zealand 2020.

 Do the mahi, get the treats

 IRONMAN NEW ZEALAND 2020 RACE REPORT

 The morning dawned with no wind, and with the 70.3 race taking our 7 am kick-off time, the extra hours of sleep were welcomed by myself as well as my support crew.
 After a quick stop at the transition to dropping off my helmet, and bike computer, and sorting the first part of my nutrition and hydration needs, I set off for the lakefront for karakia with the Ironmaori crew.

 Once down on the lakefront, it was clear to see, that whatever light winds there were, it had caused a bit of a ripple on the lake’s surface.
 It was not a significant chop, but it was at this time I was grateful I had completed a recon swim on Thursday with a couple of friends in very similar conditions.
 After goodbyes to my support crew, I entered the lake to warm up, (yes the temperature of the lake was warmer than standing in the yacht club car park) and acclimatise.

 I set myself up a little closer to the shore, as the areas around the marker buoys seemed a lot more congested.